 San Francisco Film School does not currently offer any program that is over 2 years in length.
 The Associates Degree is 6 semesters, designed to be completed in two years.
-The Professional Certificate is 4 semesters, designed to be completed in one year and a half.
+The Professional Certificate is 4 semesters,

 If a student is not progressing at the established pace, a meeting will be set up to discuss what is prohibiting the student from completing their program.
 If the student can provide documentation that supports the need to take longer, then an Academic Plan will be created that the student must adhere to while enrolled at SFFS.